Danilo (footballer, born July 1991): Juventus

 On 7 August 2019, Danilo signed for Serie A champions Juventus on a five-year contract following a €37 million transfer fee paid by Juventus.
 The transaction involved a part-exchange that saw João Cancelo move to Manchester City.
 Danilo made his Juventus debut on 31 August in a match against Napoli, in which he scored the opening goal of an eventual 4–3 home victory, which was also the fastest goal scored by a foreign player in Serie A.

 In the 2020 Coppa Italia Final against Napoli on 17 June, following a 0–0 draw after regulation time, Danilo missed Juventus' second spot kick in the resulting shoot-out, hitting the ball over the crossbar.
 Napoli ultimately won the match 4–2 on penalties.

 On 10 January 2021, in a Serie A game against Sassuolo, Danilo opened the scoring with a 25-meter goal; Juventus won 3–1.

 Following the departure of Leonardo Bonucci, Danilo was appointed Juventus's captain for the 2023–24 season, becoming the club's first non-Italian captain since Omar Sívori in 1965.

 On 27 January 2025, Danilo left Juventus by mutual consent.

 Flamengo

 On 29 January 2025, Danilo returned to Brazil and signed for Flamengo on a two-year deal.

+In his first six months wearing the Malvadão colors, Danilo etched his name into football folklore.
+During the 2025 season, the defender made 38 appearances, starting in 27 of them, and displayed exceptional technical precision with a 93% pass accuracy and 3.3 successful long balls per game.
+Beyond his five goals and two assists, Danilo became a global icon on Saturday, November 29, in Lima, where he emerged as the hero of Flamengo by scoring the decisive goal in a 1–0 victory over Palmeiras to claim the CONMEBOL 2025 Copa Libertadores title.
+This goal secured him an unprecedented feat in world football history.
+His protagonist role continued into the FIFA Club World Cup; on December 13, he once again led the Rubro-Negro to victory, scoring the second goal in a 2–0 win over Pyramids FC of Egypt.
+Defensively, he rounded out the year with 3.9 ball recoveries per match and high discipline, committing only 0.7 fouls per game.